Linda-Carlstad/admin.lindacarlstad.se/readme.md

 - Sketch (design tool)

 ## Usage
-As mentioned earlier, the website is a fully custom CRM system.
+As mentioned earlier, the website is a fully custom CMS system.

 (add pictures of app)